 During the five years that the Constitution allotted Arevalo to serve as president, there were over twenty attempts by conservative forces to overthrow him.
 Instead, in 1950, the planned elections took place, and Colonel Jacobo Arbenz, a popular officer who helped defend democracy in 1945, won 65 percent of the vote.
 Arbenz took office in March, 1951.
 He extended political freedom, allowing communists to participate in politics.
 The Ubico regime had flattered the communists by describing them as that regime's principle opponents, perhaps influencing some Ubico opponents to identify themselves as communists.
 By the time that Arbenz took office, Communists were active in peasant organizations and labor unions.

 In June 1952, Arbenz supported a land reform bill for taking unused agricultural land from owners of large properties and giving it to landless rural workers.
-Arbenz himself, a landowner through his wife, gave up 1,700 acres (7 km2).
-As a part of the program, 225,000 acres of land were to be taken, with compensation, from the United Fruit Company – a company headquartered in the United States.
-United Fruit thought the compensation inadequate.
+Arbenz himself, a landowner through his wife, gave up 1,700 acres (7 square kilometers).
+As a part of the program, 225,000 acres of land were to be taken, with compensation, from the United Fruit Company, a company headquartered in the United States.
+United Fruit thought the compensation inadequate. note34

 The Eisenhower administration disliked Arbenz.
 Eisenhower's Secretary of State, John Foster Dulles, for the record, had been one of United Fruit's principle lawyers, and his brother, Allen, Director of the CIA, had worked for United Fruit and owned substantial stock holdings in the company.
 John Foster, at any rate, was religiously fervid and a passionate anti-communist.
 Arbenz was not thought of as a communist himself, but he was considered to be too close to communists.
 His wife was believed to be a communist.